EvanCNavarro/invela/FIXED_DEPLOYMENT_GUIDE.md

 1. Make your changes to the application code
 2. Click the "Deploy" button in Replit
-3. The build process will compile your updated code
+3. The build process will create the updated files
-4. Our deployment server will automatically load the new version
+4. If issues arise, check the deployment logs for specific error messages

 ## Maintaining This Solution

-This deployment approach is designed to be maintainable and robust.
-The key principles are:
+This deployment approach is designed to be maintainable and future-proof:

-1. **Simplicity**: Each component has a single, clear purpose
+1. **Simplicity**: Direct solution for specific Replit deployment requirements
-2. **Redundancy**: Multiple fallback mechanisms ensure deployment succeeds
+2. **Reliability**: Comprehensive error handling and fallback mechanisms
-3. **Clarity**: Extensive logging helps diagnose any issues
+3. **Transparency**: Detailed logging for easy troubleshooting
-4. **Standardization**: Following Replit's requirements for port binding and health checks
+4. **Optimization**: Careful resource management to stay within limits

-By following these principles, the deployment process should remain stable even as the application evolves.
+By following these principles, the deployment process should remain stable as the application evolves.